 New studies on patients suffering with ulcerative colitis and IBS show that their colons are significantly more permeable (“leaky”) than normal.6

 5. Thyroid issues such as hypothyroidism, Hashimoto’s thyroiditis, or Graves’ disease.
 Studies show a strong correlation between leaky gut and the development of Hashimoto’s thyroiditis, a condition in which the immune system attacks the thyroid.7

 Graves’ disease, another autoimmune disease, is the most common cause of hyperthyroidism and is associated with both gluten sensitivity and leaky gut.8

-The common link between Hashimoto’s thyroiditis and Grave’s disease is that they affect the thyroid, usually involve an environmental trigger, and are associated with leaky gut.
-Graves, however, leads to an overactive thyroid gland while Hashimoto’s is associated with hypothyroidism.
+The common links between Hashimoto’s thyroiditis and Grave’s disease are that they affect the thyroid, usually involve an environmental trigger, and are associated with leaky gut.
+Graves, however, leads to an overactive thyroid gland while Hashimoto’s depresses thyroid function.